Vaughan-Esports/OverlayWriter/README.md

 2. Navigate to the directory in your terminal

 ### Example Usage
-To change team 1's name to "The Better Team":  `ow t1 "The Better Team"`
+To change team 1's name to "The Better Team":  `ow w t1 "The Better Team"`

 Run `ow --help` to see all commands and `ow {command} --help` to see sub commands.